About my region – Latrobe-Gippsland Victoria

 Agricultural land in the Latrobe-Gippsland region occupies 11,700 square kilometres, or 28 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) also occupy 11,700 square kilometres.
-The most common land use by area is production forestry, which occupies 14,200 square kilometres or 34 per cent of the Latrobe-Gippsland region.
+The most common land use by area is production forestry, which occupies 14,300 square kilometres or 34 per cent of the Latrobe-Gippsland region (ABARES 2016).

 Value of agricultural production

-In 2014–15, the gross value of agricultural production in the Latrobe-Gippsland region was $2 billion, which was 16 per cent of the total gross value of agricultural production in Victoria ($13.1 billion).
+In 2018–19, the gross value of agricultural production in the Latrobe-Gippsland region was $2.2 billion, which was 14 per cent of the total gross value of agricultural production in Victoria ($15.9billion).

-The Latrobe-Gippsland region has a diverse agricultural sector.
-The most important commodities in the Latrobe-Gippsland region based on the gross value of agricultural production were milk ($884 million) and cattle and calves ($578 million).
-These commodities together contributed 72 per cent of the total value of agricultural production in the region.
-In 2014–15 the Latrobe-Gippsland region accounted for 79 per cent ($24 million) of the total value of Victoria's bean production.
+The most important commodities in the Latrobe-Gippsland region based on the gross value of agricultural production were milk ($926 million), followed by cattle and calves ($649 million) and sheep and lambs ($82 million).
+These commodities together contributed 76 per cent of the total value of agricultural production in the region.
+In 2018–19 the Latrobe-Gippsland region accounted for 91 per cent ($22 million) of the total value of Victoria's green peas production.

 Number and type of farms

 Farms in the table above are classified according to the activities that generate most of their value of production.
-Beef cattle farms (2,494 farms) were the most common, accounting for 52 per cent of all farms in the Latrobe-Gippsland region, and 32 per cent of all beef farms in Victoria.
+Beef cattle farms (1,436 farms) were the most common, accounting for 45 per cent of all farms in the Latrobe-Gippsland region, and 29 per cent of all beef cattle farms in Victoria.

 Estimated value of agricultural operations (EVAO) is a measure of the value of production from farms and a measure of their business size.
-Around 32 per cent of farms in the Latrobe-Gippsland region had an EVAO of less than $50 000.
-These farms accounted for only 3 per cent of the total value of agricultural operations in 2014–15.
-In comparison, 16 per cent of farms in the region had an EVAO of more than $500 000 and accounted for an estimated 62 per cent of the total value of agricultural operations in the Latrobe-Gippsland region in 2014–15.
+Around 25 per cent of farms in the Latrobe-Gippsland region had an EVAO between $50,000 and $150,000.
+These farms accounted for only 4 per cent of the total value of agricultural operations in 2018–19.
+In comparison, 36 per cent of farms in the region had an EVAO of more than $500,000 and accounted for an estimated 76 per cent of the total value of agricultural operations in the Latrobe-Gippsland region in 2018–19.